 What to expect when you send this email to car dealers

 As a dealer, I hate emails like this.
 I know it’s going to be a long shot and a loser deal, but at the end of the day, dealers need to sell units, so the smart ones will respond.
-(Don’t be surprised, however, if out of 10 dealerships only 6 or 7 write back.)
+(Don’t be surprised, however, if out of 10 dealerships only six or seven write back.)

 You will get some competitive quotes.
 Depending on supply and demand, you could see some invoice or under-invoice deals.
 Just don’t expect any special treatment from the dealer with the lowest price.

 What you might do is send the email to every dealer except your local guy.
 Preferably the one where you did your test-drives.
 Then, take your competing quotes there.

 Why?
 Dealers are territorial.
 We pay attention to where you live and where you bought your last car.
 We take it personally if you didn’t buy it from your local dealer.
 Manufacturers and dealer managers pay attention to something called a cross-sell report.
 It tells exactly which dealers are strong enough to keep their local buyers local and also go after customers outside of their own territory.
 Lose too many of your own local customers and it doesn’t look good.
 This report puts certain dealers above the rest in very black and white terms.
 So a smart, reputable dealer will do whatever is necessary to earn your business and keep you local.